Arnold Short Bull: Ghost Dance, 1890-91

-He was active in the Ghost Dance religious movement of 1890, and had traveled with fellow Lakota Kicking Bear to Nevada to visit the movement's leader, Wovoka.
-The two were instrumental in bringing the movement to the Lakota living on reservations in South Dakota, and Short Bull became the ranking apostle of the movement to the Brulé at Rosebud Reservation.
-He preached a militant and apocalyptic vision of the Ghost Dance, in which the spirits of Native American ancestors would return to restore the old way of life, while the whites would be erased from the land, believing that performing the ghost dance would hasten the arrival of this promise land.
+In 1889, Short Bull, his brother-in-law Kicking Bear, and eight other Lakota traveled to Nevada to visit the Paiute medicine man, Wovoka.
+They returned to the Pine Ridge Reservation in 1890 with news of the Ghost Dance, a dance that would restore Lakota culture to the land.
+The two became ranking apostles of the movement to the Brulé at Rosebud Reservation.

+Short Bull preached a militant and apocalyptic vision of the Ghost Dance, in which the spirits of Native American ancestors would return to restore the old way of life, while the whites would be erased from the land, believing that performing the ghost dance would hasten the arrival of this promise land.
 He also advocated against the new farms promoted on the reservation, and encouraged his followers to sell all farming supplies for weapons and ammunition.
 Incidents of Native Americans slaughtering livestock also scared the authorities as well as settlers in the area.

 While delivering a sermon to a large crowd of Brulé, Short Bull said that they must perform the dance at Pass Creek in November during the full moon, in order to bring about the promised land earlier than expected.
-Stressing the importance of this dance, Short Bull instructed them to stop for no reason, and that supernatural forces would protect them even if soldiers tried to stop the ritual, saying: "There may be soldiers surround you, but pay no attention to them, continue the dance.
+Stressing the importance of this dance, Short Bull instructed them not to stop, and that supernatural forces would protect them even if soldiers tried to stop the ritual, saying: "There may be soldiers surround you, but pay no attention to them, continue the dance.
 If the soldiers surround you four deep, three of you on whom I have put holy shirts will sing a song, which I have taught you, around them, when some of them will drop dead, then the rest will start to run, but their horses will sink into the earth; the riders will jump from their horses, but they will sink into the earth also; then you can do as you desire with them.
-Now you must know this, that all the soldiers and that race will be dead; there will be only five thousand [Indians?] left living on earth.
+Now you must know this, that all the soldiers and that race will be dead; there will be only five thousand [Indians] left living on earth.
 My friends and relations, this is straight and true."

+On November 20, 1890, U.S. troops marched into the Pine Ridge and Rosebud reservations, intending to suppress the Ghost Dance movement.
+Short Bull, along with other active Ghost Dancers, fled to a camp on White Clay Creek.
+On November 30, three days after General James W. Forsyth's 7th Cavalry reached Pine Ridge, Short Bull led around 3,000 Ghost Dancers to a natural fortress at Cuny Table in the Badlands.
+He returned to Pine Ridge on December 27 after a council with five hundred Sioux.

-Following the fatal shooting of Sitting Bull, Short Bull was imprisoned at Fort Sheridan, Illinois.
+Short Bull and the remaining Ghost Dancers surrendered to General Nelson A. Miles on January 15, 1891, at Pine Ridge.
+Short Bull and Kicking Bear were imprisoned at Fort Sheridan, Illinois.